DarkLord125/MusicTune/README.md

 It has functionality like specific lyrics, album details, artist details, searching using filters.
 ## Features
-This application provides users with the following features Login functionality using JWT token.
+This application provides users with the following features:
+Login functionality using JWT token.
 A platform where users can stream songs, know about albums and artists.
 Search any music as well as search for albums and artists.
 Get the lyrics of the songs while listening to it.
 Link to artist’s instagram handle.
 Predefined playlist present.
 ## Screenshots
 #### Login Page